 Only students of the MSc Public Administration can take this course.

 This course has the central aim of providing insights in the opportunities, threats, and challenges co-production brings for both the social actors involved and the public organizations that collaborate with the co-producers.
 The course will start by discussing the rise of the concept, positing it against general theoretical approaches like New Public Management and New Public Governance.
-During the lectures and interactive seminars, special focus is put upon the (assumed) effects of co-production (e.g., efficiency, effectiveness, democracy), the co-producers and regular producers involved (e.g., different types of co-producers involved, motivations to co-produce), and the consequences for public organizations (e.g., design, ict-tools).
+During the interactive seminars, special focus is put upon the (assumed) effects of co-production (e.g., efficiency, effectiveness, democracy), the co-producers and regular producers involved (e.g., different types of co-producers involved, motivations to co-produce), and the consequences for public organizations (e.g., design, ict-tools).
 Finally, we will compare different co-producing activities among policy sectors and countries, and discuss the use of different research methods.
 Within a conference setting, students will present the results of an independent research.

-to understand and reflect on the main theories in the field of public administration on the origins, functioning, and effects of co-production and citizen engagement;
+Understand and reflect on the main theories in the field of public administration on the origins, functioning, and effects of co-production and citizen engagement

-to reflect on the implications of co-production and citizen engagement for the management of public service delivery;
+Reflect on the implications of co-production and citizen engagement for the management of public service delivery

-to conduct an independent empirical research in collaboration with other students on a co-production process;
+Conduct an independent empirical research in collaboration with other students on a co-production process

-to present the theoretical and practical implications of the studied co-production design both in written and oral form;
+Derive and present the theoretical and practical implications of the studied co-production design both in written and oral form

-to formulate critical statements on the development of co-production and citizen engagement, and to reflect on arguments of other students;
+Formulate and discuss critical statements on the development of co-production and citizen engagement, and to reflect on arguments of other students